boazbk/tcs/lec_02_representation.md

 The idea that we should separate the _definition_ or _specification_ of a function from its _implementation_ or _computation_ might seem "obvious", but it took some time for mathematicians to arrive at this viewpoint.
 Historically, a function $F$ was  identified by  rules or formulas showing  how to derive the output from the input.
-As we discuss in greater  depth in our lecture on uncomputability, in the 1800's this somewhat informal notion of a function started "breaking at the seams" and eventually mathematicians arrived at the more rigorous definition of  a function as an arbitrary assignment of input to outputs.
+As we discuss in greater  depth in  [chapcomputable](){.ref}, in the 1800's this somewhat informal notion of a function started "breaking at the seams" and eventually mathematicians arrived at the more rigorous definition of  a function as an arbitrary assignment of input to outputs.
 While many  functions may be described (or computed) by one or more  formulas, today we do not consider that to be an essential property of functions, and also allow functions that do not correspond to any "nice" formula.

 Gromov and Pomerantz's quotes are lifted from [Doron Zielberger's page](http://sites.math.rutgers.edu/~zeilberg/quotes.html).

 ## Further explorations

-Some topics related to this lecture that might be accessible to advanced students include:
+Some topics related to this chapter that might be accessible to advanced students include:

 * _Succinct_ data structures.
 These are representations that map objects from some set $\mathcal{O}$ into strings of length not much larger than the minimum of $\log_2 |\mathcal{O}|$ but still enable fast access to certain queries, see for example [this paper](https://people.csail.mit.edu/mip/papers/succinct/succinct.pdf).